photo: r. whittaker

 RICHARD: Every time we get together, I learn something new.
 I had no idea you had this relationship with him.
 He’s a bona fide linguistic expert.
 Right?

-You guys [addresses the audience] remember the historical paintings that are like long, extended allegories.
+[addressing the audience] You guys remember the historical paintings that are like long, extended allegories.
 Right?
 So there are those.
 But even when you look at some very simple works, you do that kind of comparison in your brain, where you go from, what am I looking at? to what am I thinking about?
 It’s a kind of visual metaphor that occurs, and can move people.
 And I was interested in finding ways of doing that, so I wouldn’t think my things were just descriptive.

 RICHARD: As I sit here looking at you, I keep seeing your work over there [pointing] the clouds in the corner.
 What do you call that?